 While liposuction in Houston is at times used during a tummy tuck for additional sculpting of waistline and surrounding areas, it is not included in the procedure.
 You have to discuss the fat spots you want to address and your Houston plastic surgeon will decide which parts of your abdomen can be smoothened with an abdominoplasty and if liposuction is used to achieve your desired results.
 Of course, including liposuction in a tummy tuck affects the cost and risks of the surgery.

 This is not true as an abdominoplasty only removes stretches on the lower abdomen, depending on how large and extensive the marks are.
 There is no point in removing more skin than necessary just to remove stretch marks.

 While improving your stomach’s contour is the main aim of an abdominoplasty, you should consult with your doctor who will decide which parts of your skin will be removed and which remains after surgery.

 It is not at all advisable to undergo a tummy tuck or any cosmetic surgery at the end of a pregnancy, when you weigh the most and your abdominal skin and muscles are stretched out of shape.
 Any surgeon who attempts to remove skin and excess fat in such conditions cannot tell what the results will be like when you heal.

 Let your body return to its own before you undergo a tummy tuck surgery as the fewer changes made during the abdominoplasty, the better the chances of an aesthetically good outcome.

 Moreover, a tummy tuck and c-section do not overlap and are not similar.
-As it is you are week after your delivery and will find it difficult recovering from two major surgeries instead of one.
+As it is you are weak after your delivery and will find it difficult recovering from two major surgeries instead of one.